mousetrap-systems/orleans/README.md

 # Anything to watch out for?

-Yes, changing your class structure is not really supported
+Yep, changing your class structure is not really supported

 # STARTUP in services: